ssaring/sportstracker/sportstracker/docs/README.txt

   - leafletmap:
     Module for the JavaFX wrapper component of the Leaflet map viewer

-In NetBeans you can open the project by "Open project", you need to select the project root directory and import all required projects.
-In Eclipse you can open the project by "Import -> Existing Maven Projects", you need to select the project root directory with all child modules here.
-IntelliJ IDEA users need to import the project by "File -> Import Project...", select the SportsTracker root directory and import it as a Maven project.
+The configuration of your IDE (IDEA or Eclipse) is documented in the folder 'misc/ide-configuration'.
+It contains instructions how to import the project into your IDE and how to setup the code formatter properly.
+It's important to ensure a consistent code format and style all over the project.
+That's why all developers need to use the same configuration for their IDE.

 SportStracker can be started from the IDE by executing the class "de.saring.sportstracker.gui.STApplication".
 It can also be started from command line after execution of "mvn package" with the command (inside the project root directory): java -jar sportstracker/target/sportstracker-x.y.z.jar

-It's important to ensure a consistent code format and style all over the project.
-That's why all developers need to use the same configuration for their IDE.
-This configuration and the documentation can be found in the directory 'sportstracker/misc/ide-configuration'.

 All user interfaces are defined in FXML by using the JavaFX Scene Builder 8.x.